The Ommeganck in Brussels on 31 May 1615: The Senior Guilds

-This painting which is the left part of an original unique composition (see 169-1885 for the right part) was commissioned by the Archduke Albert and Archduchess Isabella to celebrate the Ommeganck in Brussels in 1615.
+This painting which is the right hand-side part of an original unique composition (see 168-1885 for the left hand-side part) was commissioned by the Archduke Albert and Archduchess Isabella to celebrate the Ommegang in Brussels in 1615.
 This was an important procession that honoured the most prestigious Guild in Brussels: the Crossbowmen guild.

-Left half of the depiction of the senior guilds procession in Brussels, displaying the guilds' banners; in the background are the typical narrow and high houses of Brussels with figures at the balconies.
+Right half of the depiction of the senior guilds procession in Brussels, displaying the guilds' flag; in the background are the typical narrow and high houses of Brussels with figures at the balconies.

 Place of Origin